The Conduct System: a Brief Overview

 A formal fact-finding hearing is an educational proceeding, not a trial or court hearing.
 The goal is to find the truth through a fair, prompt, and effective process, respecting and preserving the rights of the accused student, the University community, the reporting party, and any witnesses.

-The purpose of the fact-finding process is to find the truth of what happened through a fair hearing before neutral decision-makers (students and faculty).
+The purpose of the fact-finding process is to find the truth of what happened through a fair hearing before neutral decision-makers.
 In keeping with the University's educational goals, the accused student and the reporting party each speak on their own behalf, except in unusual circumstances.
 They may each be accompanied by an advisor, but attorneys may not represent parties in the formal hearing process.

 The student and reporting party receive prior written notice by email of the specific charges at issue and the date, time, and location of the hearing.
 The notice also summarizes the hearing procedures, including the right to an advisor, and the parties' responsibility to exchange evidence and witness lists before the hearing.

-Hearings are closed except to the hearing panel, the accused student, the reporting party, and the witnesses (who are present only at the time they testify), unless otherwise approved by the hearing chair or SJA.
+Hearings are closed except to the hearing panel or hearing officer, the accused student, the reporting party, and the witnesses (who are present only at the time they testify), unless otherwise approved by the hearing chair or OSSJA.
 The accused student may be present at the hearing or absent.
 Both the reporting party and the accused student may provide evidence and question witnesses.
-Panel members may also question witnesses.
+Hearing Panel members or a Hearing Officer may also question witnesses.
 If they testify, witnesses can be questioned and must tell the truth.
 The accused student may remain silent.
 Formal rules of evidence do not apply.
 An audio recording of the hearing is kept.

 After the hearing ends, a written report is prepared containing findings of fact (what happened, and was it more likely than not that the student violated University standards).
 If appropriate, sanctions may be recommended.
 Any findings and recommendations must be based only upon evidence received at the hearing.
 The student receives written notice of the decision.